Folasade/process-mining-with-prom/README.md

 * The "insert date appeal to prefecture" transition showed the trace not conforming totally with the process model.
 4001 times, the activity executed synchronously/correctly and 25 times there was a model move, these activities where not observed in the traces.
 This means the "insert date appeal to prefecture" activity needs to be checked and recommendation made to address the discrepancy.
 * The global statistic shows the trace fitness, how well the data aligns with the model, the data complies 99% with the model.
 It has a fitness of 0.99168

-Result with Noise threshold set to 0.00
+Result with Noise threshold set to 0.00 shows perfect log fitness Global statistics showed that the data complies 100% with the model, it has a fitness of 1

-There was a perfect log fitness
+Replay with noise threshold 0.02
-Global statistics showed that the data complies 100% with the model, it has a fitness of 1
+Replay with noise threshold 0.00